TGrannen/dotnet-samples/FeatureFlags/README.md

 deliver to their customers.
 They provide a dotnet SDK to integrate with their platform ([Docs](https://docs.launchdarkly.com/sdk/server-side/dotnet)).
 The included example project uses a second library project to abstract away the Launch Darkly SDK just in case another feature management service is to be used in the future.

+## Split Example & Library

+[Split](https://www.split.io/) is a unified feature flagging and experimentation platform enabling product and engineering teams to reduce cycle times, mitigate release risk, and maximize business impact throughout the Feature Delivery Lifecycle.
+They provide a dotnet SDK to integrate with their platform ([Docs](https://help.split.io/hc/en-us/articles/360020240172--NET-SDK)).
+The included example project uses a second library project to abstract away the Split SDK just in case another feature management service is to be used in the future.